 And yet, we still find it hard to accept the possibility of a future worse than our current reality.
 We think we’ll never grow old, never be fired, never have ill health.
 Rationally, we know this to be untrue but our “lizard” brain still fools us into disregarding gloomy scenarios.

 Don’t just think it’s an individual problem.
-The 2009 crash was widely predicted by economic and political experts – but just as widely ignored in the run up to 2009 as the financial ambush lurked like an elephant in the room” Looking back, we’re stunned that no one acknowledged the warning signs.
+The 2009 crash was widely predicted by economic and political experts – but just as widely ignored in the run-up to 2009 as the financial ambush lurked like an elephant in the room” Looking back, we’re stunned that no one acknowledged the warning signs.
 But while the positive portfolio evaluations were rolling in, and the good times were yielding returns on equity indices, and spliced derivatives were the new thing, not many could bring themselves to exercise prudence and spoil the party.

 After the economic crisis, many called this behaviour “greed”.
 It isn’t as simple as that.
 Human minds are naturally programmed to capitalise on present-term gain.
 We’re inherently optimistic.
 It’s how our ancestors got by.
 If you have food, you’d best eat it now – because there aren’t any refrigerators anyway.
 In a way, our own evolution is getting in the way of things.
 We’re genuinely shortsighted when it comes to imagining dystopias.

 Consider global debt.
 It’s a high figure and getting worse by the day.
-But the only reason to borrow money is when you believe the future is better – and bound to stay being better.
+But the only reason to borrow money is when you believe the future is better – and bound to stay is better.

 But markets do shrink.
 Interest rates rise.
 And people – and countries – with big loans get caught on the hop.